simoninmath/simoninmath/README.md

 Originally trained as a Print/Web graphic designer, I worked in Communication and Digital Marketing for almost 19 years.
-This background on the one hand, and my appetite for digital technology, including Human-Computer Interactions on the other hand, motivated me to evolve in Applications Development.
+This background on the one hand, and my appetite for digital technology, including Human-Computer Interactions on the other hand, motivated me to evolve in Application Development.

 To achieve this goal, I first set out to develop my skills in digital product design.
 For this, I followed training in UX/UI Design at Ziggourat Paris from April to October 2022.